yxuco/hlf-contrib/README.md

-# Dovetail extensions for Hyperledger Fabric
+# Flogo extensions for Hyperledger Fabric
 This package includes [Flogo®](https://www.flogo.io/) extensions for developing blockchain apps and smart contracts on [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).
 It also provides sample blockchain apps using the Flogo visual programming environment with zero-code.
 These Dovetail extensions can be used to model Hyperledger Fabric chaincode and client apps in [TIBCO Flogo® Enterprise v2.8.0](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0).

 The following Flogo® extensions are currently available: